corda/corda-runtime-os/PluginGuidelines.md

 ### Help

-Your plugin should also provide comprehensive help, read more [here](https://picocli.info/quick-guide.html#_help_options)
+Your plugin should also provide comprehensive help.
+You can find more information [here](https://picocli.info/quick-guide.html#_help_options)